 - The Outdoor Emergency Care (OEC) course starts in mid-July and continues for approximately 16 weeks, ending in November, in time for the ski season.
 This course meets once a week for approximately 4 hours.
 At the end of the course, all candidates must pass the written exam provided by the National Ski Patrol, and a practical hands-on exam.
 Candidates also purchase books for their OEC class, including Outdoor Emergency Care book, Student Workbook, and the Patroller Manual.
 This is a one-time fee.

-- The Ski/Snowboard and Toboggan course will run one night a week for eight weeks starting in December at Blackhawk.
+- The Ski/Snowboard and Toboggan course will run one night a week for ten weeks starting in December at Blackhawk.

 Annual Training, Patrol, and CPR Requirements